gfreewind/kernel_net_chart/README.md

 It is the netfilter path which skb would go through.
 The netfilter is often used as the firewall in network devices and servers.
 The path chart could help you learn about the netfilter.

+# ipvlan
+It is the complete flow of ipvlan including control plane and data plane

 # skb_member

 It is used to describe the sk_buff's members, and show which functions would access them.